-Living a life with an eating disorder is similar as if you were to live in a coffin.
-You can breath, see, hear and smell, but you live a live being buried alive.
-You can’t move, run, laugh, enjoy, relax and breathe freely.
+Living a life with an eating disorder is similar to living in a coffin.
+You can breath, see, hear and smell, but you live buried alive.
+Unable to move, run, laugh, enjoy, relax and breathe freely.
 You can see the world, the light through a tiny narrow crack in the lid of a coffin.
 That is how life with an eating disorder feels.

 It is time to stop.
-I have given away enough.
+I have given away enough to the eating disorder.

 Enough of time, passion and energy I might have invested in exploring the world around, my personality.

 It is time to start looking beyond and within myself.
 Who am I beyond my obsession and preoccupation with food and body, beyond my appearance, beyond my worries, beyond my thrive to be perfect, beyond my ego…

 Now it is time to learn what are my core values, my passions, dreams, talents, and desires.
 To start looking for what I can bring into this world.
 It is time to learn who I am.

 I gave away enough of my life.
 And I was running away for too long.
 Neglecting and living in denial for too long.
 I was lying to myself that there is nothing weird or strange in my relationship with food for quite a long time…

 My eating disorder helped me live life to the fullest by challenging me to become: